ANSR-laboratory/ANSR-laboratory.github.io/content/members/index.md

 ---
-title: People
+title: Members
 date: 2022-10-24

 type: landing

 sections:
-  - block: people
+  - block: members
     content:
       title: Meet the Team
       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigators
+          - Principal Investigator
+          - Researcher Scientists
-          - Researchers
+          - Post-Doctoral Fellows
-          - Grad Students
+          - Graduate Students
+          - Researcher Staff
           - Administration
-          - Visitors
+          - Collaborators
           - Alumni
       sort_by: Params.last_name
       sort_ascending: true